ArctosDB/documentation-wiki/_documentation/bulkloader.markdown

 subsp. *lugens* (Holm) T.V.
 Egorova".

-Any of the following are acceptable taxon name values (current 23 Aug 2011, see [cttaxa_formula](http://arctos.database.museum/info/ctDocumentation.cfm?table=cttaxa_formula) for most current formulas):
+Any of the following are acceptable taxon name values (current 23 Aug 2011, see [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=cttaxa_formula) for most current formulas):

 -   Formula "A": An exact match to any accepted `taxonomy.scientific_name`